Quantum algorithms for equational reasoning: Introduction

 Across scientific domains, it is well known that a few simple rewriting rules can encapsulate complex semantics and generate rich behaviors.
 In mathematics, term rewriting provides a unifying framework for encoding algebraic identities, logical equivalences, and inference rules.
-This underpins symbolic algorithms for solving equations~\cite{baader1998term}, performing computations in algebraic groups and monoids~\cite{Sims_1994, johnson1997presentations} (Fig.~\ref{fig:main}a.i) , and proving theorems~\cite{hsiang1985refutational}.
-In classical and quantum information processing, rewriting rules enable local substitutions of equivalent subcircuits (Fig.~\ref{fig:main}a.iv)~\cite{10175801,10.1145/3661814.3662088}, which is crucial for verifying functional correctness and optimizing resource usage through circuit compilation~\cite{zidan2023rapid,5010420,burgholzer2020advanced,Wille_ZX,schmid2023computational,rattacaso2024quantumcircuitcompilationquantum,mondada2024scalablepatternmatchingcomputation,Sivarajah_2020,Zhou_2020,fösel2021quantum,vandewetering2025optimalcompilationparametrisedquantum}.
-Rewriting also extends to formal grammars in the field of linguistics, which define the generative structure of natural language, and in computer science provide the syntactic foundation of programming languages, supporting tasks such as equivalence checking and compiler optimization~\cite{chomsky2002syntactic, 10.5555/1196416,Pullum1982,DragonBook}.
+This underpins symbolic algorithms for solving equations~\cite{baader1998term}, performing computations in algebraic groups and monoids~\cite{Sims_1994} (Figure~\ref{fig:main}Aa) , and proving theorems~\cite{hsiang1985refutational}.
+In classical and quantum information processing, rewriting rules enable local substitutions of equivalent subcircuits (Figure~\ref{fig:main}Ad)~\cite{10175801}, which is crucial for verifying functional correctness and optimizing resource usage through circuit compilation~\cite{5010420,burgholzer2020advanced, 9384317, Duncan_2020}.
+Rewriting also extends to formal grammars in the field of linguistics, which define the generative structure of natural language, and in computer science provide the syntactic foundation of programming languages, supporting tasks such as equivalence checking and compiler optimization~\cite{chomsky2002syntactic, 10.5555/1196416,DragonBook}.
 In data compression, formal grammar-based encoding allows lossless compression of large datasets~\cite{grammar_based_codes}.
 In automata theory, rewriting systems enable the systematic exploration of configuration spaces, being able to simulate any Turing machine~\cite{10.5555/1196416,baader1998term}.
-In biology and chemistry, rewriting frameworks capture both the structural and informational aspects of macromolecules such as DNA (Fig.~\ref{fig:main}a.iii), RNA, proteins, and polymers(Fig.~\ref{fig:main}a.ii)~\cite{Searls2002,searls2013primer, stoyan1996enumeration}.
+In biology and chemistry, rewriting frameworks capture both the structural and informational aspects of macromolecules such as DNA (Figure~\ref{fig:main}Ac), RNA, proteins, and polymers(Figure~\ref{fig:main}Ab)~\cite{Searls2002,searls2013primer, stoyan1996enumeration}.